deanishe/alfred-workflow/_sources/user-manual/persistent-data.txt

 --------------------

-As with cached data, there is a convenience method for deleting all the files stored in your workflow's :attr:`~workflow.workflow.Workflow.datadir`.
+As with cached data, there is a convenience method for deleting all the files stored in your workflow's :attr:`~Workflow.datadir`.

-By default, :meth:`~workflow.workflow.Workflow.clear_data` will delete all the files stored in :attr:`~workflow.workflow.Workflow.datadir`.
+By default, :meth:`~Workflow.clear_data` will delete all the files stored in :attr:`~Workflow.datadir`.
 It is used by the ``workflow:deldata`` and ``workflow:reset`` :ref:`magic arguments <magic-arguments>`.

 It is possible to selectively delete files contained in the data directory by